wondrousWebWorks/portfolio/README.md

 ### Differences Between Wireframes and Final Product

+Some changes had to be made based on tester feedback to improve User Experience (UX).
+These changes are listed below.

 #### Landing Page (Skills section)

 - On mobile devices in portrait orientation, two skills are displayed per row as opposed to a single skill as illustrated in the wireframe

 ## Bugs

+### Development Bugs

+At one stage, I couldn't get flashed messages to display on my Admin page, and decided to replicate the same functionality in Javascript as best I could only to realise that I'd forgotten to add the flash messages functionality to both the base.html **and** admin-base.html files.
+Upon discovery of this oversight, I implemented Flask's messaging system and removed the unnecessary JavaScript function which mimicked the same functionality.

+Another niggle was when I prevented the default behaviour of all buttons, only to realise that it affected my contact and login forms where the default behaviour was required.
+Unfortunately, it took quite a bit of time to discover the issue.

 ### Deployment Bugs